The debate on evolution vs. creationism by

 6) “If the Big Bang Theory is true and taught as science along with evolution, why do the laws of thermodynamics debunk said theories?”

 They don't debunk the Big Bang Theory.
-The laws of thermodynamics only apply to large systems.
+The laws of thermodynamics do not necessarily apply to components within a large system.

 The person who asked the question appears to believe that the Universe must have had a Creator.